afishr/oop-labs-requirements/lab_0/README.md

 ## Presentation

-Please, take screenshots during your work: setting up the OS, installing command line tools, initiating git repository, committing and publishing the changes in source code.
-Upload the screenshots into your previously created repository, and describe your work done in a `README.md` file.
+Please, take screenshots during your work: setting up the OS, installing command line tools, initiating git repository, committing and publishing the changes in source code, compiling the code.
+Upload the screenshots into your previously created repository, and describe your work done in a `README.md` file. \
+Send the links to your repositories to <alexandr.calugari@isa.utm.md> before the deadline.

 ## Deadline